Compressing Language Models for Specialized Domains: Analysis

-To better understand the role that in-domain data plays in pruning, we conduct an ablation study on cross-calibration.
-Table \ref{tab:ablation-results} presents the performance impact versus a SparseGPT baseline.
-Namely, we examine the in-domain and general performance when (1) employing domain-specific calibration data, and (2) incorporating a mixture of Hessians (i.e. cross-calibration).
+To better understand the role that in-domain data plays in pruning, we conduct an ablation study of \ours{}.
+Table~\ref{tab:results-ablation} presents the in-domain and general language modeling performance (perplexity) versus a SparseGPT baseline with generic calibration data.
+We specifically show the effect of (1) adding in-domain data to the calibration data mixture, and (2) additionally using \ours{}.
+In both cases, we use the same equal mixture of in-domain and generic data.
+Results are averaged across models, with granular results in Table~\ref{tab:complete-results-ablation}, Appendix~\ref{app:complete-results}.